ToshioCP/Gtk4-tutorial/gfm/sec20.md

 The TfeAlert object is not resizable.
 It is closed when either of the two buttons, cancel or accept, is clicked.
 Therefore the title buttons are not necessary and this property is set to FALSE.
-- 9-14: The bar has a title, which is a GtkLabel widget.
+- 9-14: The bar contains a title, implemented as a GtkLabel widget.
 The default title is "Are you sure?" but it can be replaced by an instance method.
 - 15-32: The bar has two buttons, cancel and accept.
 The cancel button is on the left so the child tag has `type="start"` attribute.